asehmi/Data-Science-Meetup-Oxford/StreamlitComponent/README.md

 ## [1] Streamlit component host app

 This uses a component design similar to [@synode's](https://discuss.streamlit.io/u/synode/summary) [Streamlit-Player](https://discuss.streamlit.io/t/streamlit-player/3169) and generalises its ability to receive `OnStatusUpdate` and `OnError` _events_ from the hosted component, so it can be used more easily as a component template in other applications.
-The generalisation includes an example of handling a "delegated host action" `OnActionRequest` event.
-In the example provided to handle `OnActionRequest`, the component requests the host (i.e. the Streamlit app) to make a web request, which then _passes_ the results back to the component.
-The latter is a bit hacky because the host app can communicate only _once_ with the hosted component, each time the Streamlit script runs.
-To get around this I use a [SessionState](https://gist.github.com/FranzDiebold/898396a6be785d9b5ca6f3706ef9b0bc) implementation and the experimental `rerun` Streamlit API.
+The generalisation includes an example of handling a "delegated host action" `OnActionRequest` event. `auth0_login_component` component provided is able to handle `OnActionRequest` where the component can request the host (i.e. the Streamlit app) to make a web request.

+Results from the host's web request (or other actions) can be _passed_ back to the component by using the experimental `rerun` Streamlit API _hack_, but I refrained from doing this as it's not generalisable and highly specific to the execution flow of each application that uses it.
+By design, Streamlit's component lifecyle supplies its host's prop values only _once_, each time the component is mounted, when the Streamlit script runs.
+The _hack_ involves using [SessionState](https://gist.github.com/FranzDiebold/898396a6be785d9b5ca6f3706ef9b0bc) and the experimental `rerun` Streamlit API if you wish to try it.

+It'd be cleaner to use a database and lightweight pub/sub techniques in the host and component for bi-directional host-component communication.
+(Hopefully, Streamlit will provide a native solution at some point?)

-The rerun _hack_ isn't strictly needed as the latest versions of Streamlit (>=0.74) allows the `allow-same-origin` CORS settings to be set on server APIs, so calling protected APIs on a different origin domain, from the component iframe, is now possible!
+Since Streamlit (>=0.73) the `allow-same-origin` CORS settings can be set on server-side APIs.
+This means protected APIs on a different origin domain can be called from the component iframe!
 (The component is hosted in an iframe automagically.)
-Still, the hack can be useful to get data from Streamlit into the component _subsequent to the component's first initialisation_.

-So, whilst I was able to get this _hack_ to work, it is far from ideal.
-Turns out the combination of `rerun` and updating the component properties from `SessionState` values is one time step behind the data that the host gets from its delegated API call (I have a timestamp on the API response and display the same in the component, so I can verify this).
-This aliasing anomaly may be okay in some scenarios. _Re-running the script is not fast, so is not recommended_, and you're better off designing solutions that do not need Streamlit to send values back to the component during the component lifetime.
-(Hopefully, Streamlit will provide a native solution at some point?)

 ## [2] Next.js (React) component